EncryptDB-Research/cryptdb-attacks/README.md

     cd cryptdb-attacks
     sudo ./setup.sh

-This will install bison2.7, ruby, git, apache2, php5, download our copy of cryptdb and install it.
+This will install bison2.7, ruby, git, apache2, php5, download our copy of cryptdb and installs it.

 #### 5. (Optional) To install the webview, run

-    sudo cp -r ~/crytpdb-attacks/webview/ /var/www/html/
+    sudo cp -r ~/cryptdb-attacks/webview/ /var/www/html/

 This will copy the webview directory to the apache root To use webview, launch the browser, and go to **localhost/webview**